LQH89757/linqinghua.github.io/_pages/includes/pub.md

 [**Project**](https://github.com/AlchemyEmperor/SIAVC) <strong><span class='show_paper_citations' data='4FA6C0AAAAAJ:LkGwnXOMwfcC'></span></strong>
 - We propose a Video Cross-set Augmentation Module (VCAM) by incorporating high-confidence unlabeled samples into the augmentation queue and generating various pseudo-label samples through interpolation, to mitigate the sampling experience mismatch while expanding the training data.
 - We propose a Super Augmentation Block (SAB) that adds random mask and Gaussian noise to frames based on historical losses to re-augment high-confidence samples.
-SAB allows for the re-utilization of these strongly augmented samples for better consistency regularization..
+SAB allows for the re-utilization of these strongly augmented samples for better consistency regularization.
 - We propose a multi-class accident video dataset called Express Center Accidents 9 (ECA9).
 ECA9 comprises nine typical accidents in hub-level express processing centers, and provides video-level labels and frame-level anomaly labels.
 To the best of our knowledge, ECA9 is the first surveillance video dataset for industrial accident scenes.
 </div>
 </div>